Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 ## Step 8: Run Islandora / Drupal site Install Script

-We highly recommend that you first review the contents of the `docker-compose.local.yml` file as `line 131` uses bind mounts for the intended Drupal Code instead of using default Docker volumes.
+We highly recommend that you first review the contents of the `docker-compose.local.yml` file as the ISLE Apache service uses bind mounts for the intended Drupal Code instead of using default Docker volumes.
 This allows users to perform local Drupal site development with an IDE.
 This line is a suggested path and users are free to change values to the left of the `:` to match their Apache data folder of choice.
 However we recommend starting out with the default setting below.
 Default: `- ./data/apache/html:/var/www/html:cached`

 Initially when starting up, end-users will need to run the install script and then ultimately check the resulting Drupal code into a git repository.
 If you are familiar with that process then Step 9.